 Setting Your Intentions

 The first step is to set your intentions.
 Before you go to sleep, tell yourself that you want to have a lucid dream.
 Visualize yourself becoming aware within the dream and taking control of it.
-This will help program your subconscious mind and increase your chances of having a lucid dream.
+This will help program your subconscious mind and increase your chances of having a self-aware dream.

 Another way to set your intentions is to create a dream board.
 This is a board where you can pin pictures and words that represent your goals and desires.
 By looking at your dream board before bed, you can help focus your mind on your lucid dreaming goals.